 In addition to sharing the house with my husband, we also adopted two kittens from a local shelter in November 2016.
 They're ever curious and are always there to remind me when I forgot to cover my water containers or I left a painting out where they can leave footprints all over it.
 Franklin is also an expert on letting me know when my lap needs to be occupied.
-In return both kitties are always up for modeling, and you'll see them frequently in my work.
-There's actually an entire gallery just of them!
+In return both kitties are always up for modeling, and you'll see them occasionally in my work.

 ART DIRECTOR BY DAY